 Except with the permission of the Board, a full-time student for the degree of Doctor of Medicine by thesis shall pursue the approved program of studies for a period of not less than two and not more than four years, and a part-time student for a period of not less than three and no more than eight years from the month from which enrolment commenced.
 For students who commenced their candidature prior to 1 January 2001, the maximum duration of candidature will be four and one half years (full-time) and nine years (part-time).

 The thesis presented for the degree shall not contain material which has been accepted for the award of any other degree or diploma; nor shall it contain any material previously published or written by another person except where due reference is made in the text of the thesis or in the notes.

 Degree by Published Work

 A person shall not be accepted for enrolment in the degree of Doctor of Medicine on the basis of published work unless the Board is satisfied that he or she has had a postgraduate association with the School of Medicine, the Flinders Medical Centre or another approved institution for at least three years and that he or she has made a substantial contribution to knowledge and scholarship in a particular area of medicine.

-A person shall apply in writing to the Head of the Faculty of Health Sciences giving particulars of work the person proposes to submit together with a curriculum vitae.
+A person shall apply in writing to the Head of the Faculty of Medicine, Nursing and Health Sciences giving particulars of work the person proposes to submit together with a curriculum vitae.